 Abkhazia is represented at the UNPO by the Ministry of Foreign Affairs of the Republic of Abkhazia.
 They were admitted to the UNPO as a member on 6 August 1991.

 Abkhazia is situated on the eastern coast of the Black Sea.
 It borders Russia in the North and Georgia in the East.
 In 1992, Abkhazia separated from Georgia, seeking international recognition of its independence.
-However, only Russia, Nicaragua, Venezuela and Nauru have formally recognized Abkhazia since the separation from Georgia.
+However, only Russia, Nicaragua, Venezuela, Syria and Nauru have formally recognized Abkhazia since the separation from Georgia.
 There is no longer any official Georgian presence in Abkhazia, and the de facto Government of the Republic of Abkhazia, currently headed by Raul Khajimba, has exercised sovereign rule over the area since the September 1993.

 UNPO MEMBER PERSPECTIVE

 The Ministry of Foreign Affairs of the Republic of Abkhazia requests meaningful autonomy for their people through international recognition of their declaration of independence.
 They request reparations from the Georgian government for the damage caused in the War of Abkhazia in 1992-93.
 Furthermore, they request compensation for the economic cost of the embargoes placed upon them in 1996 by the Commonwealth of Independent States (CIS).
 Finally, they request that ethnic Abkhazians and their descendants who fled to Turkey as a result of the 19th century Caucasian War be freely allowed to return to Abkhazia.